 A withdrawal occurs when a student decides to drop all of their courses.
 Withdrawal has implications for a student's transcripts, financial aid, and bill.
-Students should contact the registrar's office with questions pertaining to withdrawing and transcripts, the Business Office for questions pertaining to their bill, and the Financial Aid Office for questions pertaining to financial aid.
+Students should contact the Registrar's Office with questions pertaining to withdrawing and transcripts, the Business Office for questions pertaining to their bill, and the Financial Aid Office for questions pertaining to financial aid.

-- To drop all courses, complete the Online Withdrawal form located in MyNWC. - A grade of "W" will be given when a student is granted honorable dismissal, provided the withdrawal process is completed by day 25 for half term and summer courses, or day 50 for full term courses.
+- To drop all courses, complete the "Drop/Withdrawal Form".
+To access this form, go to MyNWC, Academics tab, Forms, Click on Drop/Withdrawal from courses. - A grade of "W" will be given when a student is granted honorable dismissal, provided the withdrawal process is completed by the drop deadline published in the Academic Calendar.